top of page

 Financial Assistance

-Waikiki Community Center's financial assistance programs aim to increase the financial stability of Hawaii residents.
-WCC has a variety of programs targeting different groups including seniors, families and working adults.
-Programs are designed to address a range of situations from helping with emergencies to building reserves to prevent future crisis.
-WCC staff works with each client to address overall challenges, deciding together where and how to target WCC funds to put them on path to long-term stability and success.
+Financial assistance programs strengthen stability for seniors, families and working adults.
+Programs are designed to address a range of situations from emergency support to building reserves to prevent future crisis.
+Our staff works with each client to address overall challenges, deciding together where and how to budget for long-term stability and success.

 Additional Info